-Use Local Real Estate Offices to Avoid Rental Scams
+Use a Local Real Estate Office to Avoid Rental Scams

 Written by Dennis Allen of Ashore Realty Inc

-A renter walked into our real estate office last season and informed us they were victims of a rental scam in Brigantine.
+A renter walked into our real estate office a few years ago and informed us they were victims of a rental scam in Brigantine.
 They noticed a property on a popular rental web site, contacted the “owner” and as per the “owner’s” instructions directly deposited $4000 into a Wells Fargo bank account as the payment to hold their vacation week.
 One weekend in March they decided to take a trip down to Brigantine and drive past the property.
 They noticed a car in the driveway so they knocked on the door to introduce themselves to the owner.
 The lady that answered was in fact the real owner of the property but never had any contact with them and of course never received the $4000 deposit.
 They attempted to contact the person that they sent the $4000 to and still as of this day has gotten no response.
-They came into our office almost in tears and we found them another rental for this coming summer.
+They came into our office almost in tears and we found them another rental.
 These victims are very successful, intelligent professionals that are not gullible.
 If it can happen them them, it can happen to anyone.

 I was a victim of one myself…. from the landlord’s side.
 I advertised a property I owned on a rental web site a couple years ago as a yearly rental.
 I had a prospective tenant call me to view the property (I had a for rent sign in the window with my phone number).
 During conversation with her she mentioned that the unit allowed pets and was $700 per month.
 I said, “no it’s $1100 per month and no pets are allowed”.
 She then showed me the e-mail I supposedly sent her and the online ad stating the rent was $700.
 I was shocked to see my property advertised at a lower price and with an e-mail address as the contact I’d never seen.
 I knew right away what was happening.
 Thankfully for the tenant, she drove by the property and called my number on the sign in the window.
 I sent the scammer an e-mail stating I was interested in the rental.
 They promptly e-mailed me back saying they lived out of state but if I wired a refundable deposit into their account they would mail me the key so I could preview the rental.
 I responded with a nasty e-mail identifying myself as the actual owner.
 They never responded and after a few other e-mails telling the scammer they were wasting their time because I put a sign in the window alerting prospective tenants of the scam, they took the post down.
 I reported the scam to local police and even tried to contact government agencies but no one cared.
 According to ABC’s The Lookout unless you’ve been scammed for millions of dollars, you’re on your own.
 So the moral of this story is BUYER BEWARE!
 The safest way to book a vacation rental property or yearly rental is to use a respected local real estate office.
 Every town has them and most of the time the commission is paid by the landlord.
 So, beware of offers that seem too good to be true and use a Realtor to book your next vacation.